If you’re a licensed California financial professional who helps clients invest and grow savings, you’re undoubtedly familiar with the acronym FINRA.

 Spelled out, that shorthand designation denotes the federal Financial Industry Regulation Authority.

-We note FINRA’s central role in the securities realm on our license-defense website at the established California Century Law Group.
+We note FINRA’s central role in the securities realm on our license-defense website at the established California Century Law Group, LLP.
 We stress the agency’s mandate to “protect investors’ rights through the regulation and oversight of financial professionals.”

 If you’re a certified public accountant, financial adviser, stockbroker or other individual with management power over client investments, that means you.